 Previously, Richard was the Director of Educational Technology Product Development for Pearson Education, and the Director of Emerging Technology Research and Development for Scholastic.
 In both capacities he was responsible for designing and developing online applications for assessment, instruction and classroom management, including AMP Reading and AMP Math, DRA Online II, and QuickReads II for Pearson, building an online ordering system for Scholastic Book Clubs, and envisioning new products for Scholastic’s Weston Woods division.

 A life-long entrepreneur, technologist, and show runner, Richard also has many award winning corporate image and training projects to his credit (CBS, Disney, Dow Jones, Pepsi), television entertainment specials (ABC, HBO, Showtime, Universal), virtual reality projects (Pfizer) and multimedia installations (Springfield Museum of Science, Boston Museum of Transportation, Friends of the Performing Arts), as well as documentaries for the Minneapolis Children’s Theater Company, WGBH Boston, and the National Endowment for the Humanities.

-Richard speaks and blogs on emerging technologies, gamification, serious games, and social media, and has moderated or appeared on panels for Software and Information Industry Association, Game Developers Conference, Seybold Conference, Society of Children’s Book Authors and Illustrators, ProMax, Levin Institute, Baruch Business School and Sobel Media Events.
+Richard speaks and blogs on emerging technologies, gamification, game-based-learning, and social media, and has moderated or appeared on panels for Software and Information Industry Association, Game Developers Conference, Seybold Conference, Society of Children’s Book Authors and Illustrators, ProMax, Levin Institute, Baruch Business School and Sobel Media Events.
 He lives and works in Brooklyn, New York.